Dynamic Correlation as an Incentive Device: Welfare

-Despite the Pareto gains, \cref{prop:nofb} below shows that nonnegligible inefficiencies from the worker's moral hazard remain, irrespective of the discount factor.
+Despite the Pareto gains, \cref{prop:nofb} below shows that nonnegligible inefficiencies from moral hazard remain, irrespective of the discount factor.
+Thus, as an incentive device, dynamic correlation is not as powerful as intertemporal payoff transfers.
 To give the strongest version of this negative result, I study all communication equilibria (CE), not just those that are perfect.
-Let $L$ denote the set of payoff vectors $(U,V)$ on the Pareto frontier (of the convex hull) of the feasible and individually rational payoff set $\text{co}\{(0,0), (w,\bar v), (w+r,\ubar v)\} \cap \bR^2_+$.
-Let $W(\gd)$ denote the supremum of the firm's payoff among all CE given discount factor $\gd$ and define the firm's first-best payoff by
+Let $L$ be the set of payoff vectors $(U,V)$ on the Pareto frontier (of the convex hull) of the feasible and individually rational payoff set.
+Let $W(\gd)$ be the supremum of the firm's payoff among all CE given discount factor $\gd$ and define the firm's first-best payoff by

 Note that $L$ is compact so that $W^*$ is well-defined.

 \begin{prop*} For any $\gb \in [0,1]$, there is $\gk > 0$ such that for any $\gd \in (0,1)$, $W^* - W(\gd) \ge \gk$. \end{prop*}